emilyfuhrman/map-club/Session_01/index.md

 # 20160712 &mdash; CARTO.js

-This session focuses on [CARTO.js](https://carto.com/docs/carto-engine/carto-js/), a unified JavaScript library that interacts with the CartoDB web mapping and visualization engine.
+This session focuses on [CARTO.js](https://carto.com/docs/carto-engine/carto-js/), a unified JavaScript library that interacts with the [CARTO](https://carto.com/) (formerly CartoDB) web mapping and visualization engine.